-The Bachelor of Business Administration degree is offered in the major fields of accounting, business administration, economics/finance, management, and marketing.
+The Bachelor of Business Administration degree is offered in the major fields of accounting, business administration, economics/finance, management, marketing, and human resources management (Kentucky campuses only).

 The Bachelor of Fine Arts degree is offered in art and art education.